A woman who delivered a young boy with cerebral palsy received $15 million in a jury award following a finding that the medical staff was negligent.

-The child suffered severe cerebral palsy.
-He suffers from seizures, he is unable to walk on his own, is unable to talk, and is now five years old.
+As a result of the medical professionals’ negligence, the child was diagnosed with cerebral palsy.
+He suffers from seizures, is unable to walk on his own, is unable to talk, and is now five years old.

 According to the lawsuit, the woman was showing signs of distress when she was admitted to the hospital.
 The jury found that this indicated that a cesarean section should have been performed.
-The child ended up being delivered in the normal fashion, and the physician did not show up at the hospital until the next morning.
+The child ended up being delivered vaginally, and the physician did not show up at the hospital until the next morning.

 Unfortunately, the circumstances detailed in this lawsuit are not uncommon at all.
 Many of the children who are born with cerebral palsy suffered a brain injury that causes this disorder because they were not given medical attention that they needed and because physicians failed to recognize that the mother, child or both were in a situation where a cesarean section was called for.
 These cases oftentimes end up with the family filing a lawsuit against the physician, medical staff or the hospital involved.